ndonnelly17/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this cybersecurity project I set up a SOC and a honeynet to capture live traffic.
+Log sources from different resources were ingested into a Log Analytics workspace which is used by Microsoft Sentinel to make attack maps, trigger alerts, and create incidents.
+The way this was accomplished was by having the NSGs open to be able to measure activity in this insecure setup before applying any security measures.
+Then, some security measures were applied, and more measurements were taken to see the difference in outcomes.
+Below, you will be able to see the environment before any security measures were applied and then after security measures were applied measured by the metrics below:

-- SecurityEvent (Windows Event Logs)
+•	SecurityEvent (Windows Event Logs)

-- Syslog (Linux Event Logs)
+•	Syslog (Linux Event Logs)

-- SecurityAlert (Log Analytics Alerts Triggered)
+•	SecurityAlert (Log Analytics Alerts Triggered)

-- SecurityIncident (Incidents created by Sentinel)
+•	SecurityIncident (Incidents created by Sentinel)

-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+•	AzureNetworkAnalytics_CL (Malicious Flows allowed into honeynet)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)